godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 The leader ensures that everyone is "formed up" in order to make traversal across the terrain easier.
 ***Exploration Activities***
 ##### Scout
 The scout ventures out ahead or behind their hunting party.
 This could be to watch for prowling Behemoths, or to lay an ambush for a routed Behemoth, or even to find the best angle of attack on its lair.
-The League recommends high
+The League recommends characters with high Move traits to be a scout, since it requires being out and away from the hunting party.
 ***Exploration Activities***
 ###### Scouting
 *Exploration*
-You travel at half your normal rate.
+You travel at twice your normal rate.
 At the beginning of the next engagement, your hunting party gains a +2 circumstance bonus to initiative, unless the target Behemoth has the **Erratic** ability.
-######
+###### Set Ambush
+*Exploration*
+**Requirement** You have a Trap item in yu You spend 10 minutes setting
 ##### Tracker
 ##### General Exploration Activities
 These are activities that anyone in any of the aforementioned roles can undertake while exploring.